Dual Language Immersion

 World Language Standards

-The proficiency-based North Carolina World Language Essential Standards (WLES) were adopted by the North Carolina State Board of Education in September 2010 and implemented beginning in the 2012-2013 academic year.
+The proficiency-based 2010 North Carolina Standard Course of Study (NCSCoS) for World Language was adopted by the North Carolina State Board of Education in September 2010 and implemented beginning in the 2012-2013 academic year.
+Throughout the 2022 - 2023 and 2023 - 2024 school years, these standards were reviewed and revised, and, in July 2024, the 2024 NCSCoS for World Languages was approved.

 View the World Languages Content Standards and Support Documents

-DL/I programs are part of the K-12 Dual & Heritage Languages in the WLES, which has several Instructional Toolkit components or support documents linked above, including these with information about DL/I program standards, K-12, for target language acquisition outcomes:
+DL/I programs are part of K-12 Dual & Heritage Languages in the NCSCoS for World Languages, which has several Instructional Toolkit components or support documents linked above, including these with information about DL/I program standards, K-12, for target language acquisition outcomes:

-- Unpacking Document for all K - 12 DL/I programs described in the WLES for different language types (alphabetic and logographic)
+• Unpacking Document for all K - 12 DL/I programs described in the NCSCoS for World Languages

 Many DL/I secondary continuation programs design a language course sequence for students that includes Heritage Language and Modern Language courses, which are outlined in these Unpacking documents linked above: